GlobetrotterG/lovecebu/README.md

 * Updated the footer to get the copyright, social media logos and brand logo to be centered.
 * As I had some ideas changed on the Final execution of the website on the Experience Cebu and Ready to Visit page, I wanted my Wireframe to mirror how it should look like to the website I created.

+Both my initial and updated wireframes can be viewed here: [Wireframes](https://github.com/GlobetrotterG/lovecebu/tree/master/wireframes)

 # Features

 ## Home page

 ### Navbar
 * 5 different page sections were created for users ease of navigating the site.
-* Navbar are subdivided in Home, Experience Cebu, Ready to Visit?, About, and Contact pages.
+* Navbar are subdivided in to Home, Experience Cebu, Ready to Visit?, About, and Contact pages.
 * On the left, I placed the Love Cebu!

 ### Jumbotron
-* A background photo of a colourful festivity called Sinulog was added and taken from photographer Ralph Llanos via the [cebufinest site](https://cebufinest.com/sinulog-2020-mass-schedules-and-activities/). to add to the ambiance of the page.
+* A background photo of a colourful festivity called Sinulog was added and taken from photographer Ralph Llanos via the [Cebufinest site](https://cebufinest.com/sinulog-2020-mass-schedules-and-activities/). to add to the ambiance of the page.
 * A video of Cebu plays in the background for more visual engagement for the users.
 This can be controlled by the user.
 * A slogan is added with 3 different colors that is relevant to the theme of the page with an opaque background that's the same colour as the body background.